WeLi5313/CYPLAN255_Final/README.md

 # Examining the Impact of Demographic and Employment Changes on Robbery Rates in San Francisco Neighborhoods
 Weichun Liao
 ## Introduction
 San Francisco, a city renowned for its vibrant and diverse communities, has long been a prime pilot site for urban research.
 In recent years, San Francisco's crime problem has become increasingly difficult to ignore, with robbery playing an important part in it.
-Understanding the factors that influence these crimes is crucial for effective policy-making.
-This blog explores the relationship between changes in racial demographics, unemployment rates, and robbery rates across five key neighborhoods.
+Feldmeyer et al. (2018) and Kramer (2024) both talk about the phenomenon of systematically attributing crime growth to immigrants or minorities, which weighs heavily on my mind.
+As a result, I write this blog to explore the relationship between changes in racial demographics, unemployment rates, and robbery rates across five Top Robbery-crimed neighborhoods.
+I hope to use this research to understanding some of factors that might influence the robbery crimes, and provide some perspectives for future policy-making.
 ## Research Goals and Methodology
 My analysis aims to:
 Identify the top five neighborhoods with the highest robbery numbers;